abraaocaldas/Naga-Socket/README.md

-## Naga
+# Naga
-# Simplified Java NIO asynchronous sockets
+## Simplified Java NIO asynchronous sockets
+This library is not created by me :

-Automatically exported from code.google.com/p/naga Fixed example for version 3.0 , changed the example to match android 4.0+
+Automatically exported from code.google.com/p/naga

 Creating a simple echo server.
 Introduction
 This examples shows how to create a simple echo server using Naga.

-Note that this example is slightly out of date for 1.1.
+Note that this example is slightly  ~~out of date for 1.1~~.
+Fixed example for version 3.0 , changed the example to match android 4.0+

 Details
 ###Creating a NIOService